atbcb/usab-uswds/_pages/about/budget-performance/par-fy2023-22-goal2.md

-## Goal #2: Provide education and information on the importance and implementation of accessible design
+## Goal #2: Provide Education and Information on the Importance and Implementation of Accessible Design

 The Access Board's second strategic goal is supported by four objectives, which are: